AZIZGASIMOV94/userFront/README.md

 # userFront
 this is a starter spring project
-#in the application.properities change the password accordingly for your mysql passoword and username this-> "spring.datasorce.password"
+#in the  "application.properities" change for your mysql password and username this-> "spring.datasorce.password"